About the Bristol Stool Chart

 Being ‘regular’ is a way of describing good bowel habits or normal bowel function.
 We often talk about our bowels being regular but this is often misunderstood as meaning that you go to the toilet to pass faeces every day.
 It’s common for people to empty their bowel once a day, although it’s still normal to be more or less often.
 Being regular really means that soft yet well-formed bowel motions are easily passed and that this happens anywhere from 1–3 times a day to 3 times a week.

-The bowel usually wants to empty about 30 minutes after a meal (commonly breakfast), but this can vary from person to person.
+The bowel usually wants to empty about 30 minutes after a meal (commonly breakfast), but bowel movements can vary from person to person.

 Good bowel function for adults